matthiasjost/dotnet-content-creators/README.md

 # :zap: My Favourite .NET Content Creators

+#### What are creators?
-By creators, I mean enthusiasts creating content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
+By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
+The content can be free or paid.
+We only list creators and channels with English content.

-* 🗣️ All creators listed here also create or only create content in English.
-* ✍️ Bloggers
-* 📽️ YouTubers
-* 📖 Book authors
-* 🧾 Free or paid content
+#### Why does the country sort it?

-* 🗺️ The country doesn't matter either, but I thought it is an excellent way to divide the list into sections and challenge everyone to find good creators from all countries.
+The country doesn't matter, but it is a way to divide the list into sections and challenge everyone to find good creators from all countries.

+#### What is the "main" channel?

-* 🧭 What I call the "main channel" is just what seems to be the most updated and well-known channel from where you would find all the other work from your creator best.
+The "main channel" is just what seems to be the most updated and well-known channel from where you would find all the other work from your creator best.

+#### How to contribute?

-* 🔗 Please add 3 links or less as the main channel (add channels with English content only).
+* Add three links or less as the "main" channel (add channels with English content only)
+* Add four tags or less to make browsing the list more comfortable
+* No matter if huge or a small following: The quality matters
+* Add your favourite creators!

 ## :calendar: 2022
 All creators under this section must have published something in 2022.

 ### Australia
 <img src="4x3/au.svg" height="35">